D4mianWayne/d4mianwayne.github.io/_posts/2020-01-07-format-string.md

 s.interactive()
 ```

 And we are done, took way more time and coffee than I thought.
+Thanks to Faith for reviewing out this post.
 # References

 * <https://0x00sec.org/t/picoctf-write-up-bypassing-aslr-via-format-string-bug/1920>